Leak Detection & Inspection

 Condensation: this may be a cause of moisture intrusion.
 It is important to identify sources of air leakage that can transport moist air into the wall sections and cause condensation.

-Mold growth and health issues: mold, organic fumes or bacteria play a significant role in a variety of health issues.
-Damp surfaces with inadequate air change rates provide the breeding grounds for mold spore to develop and grow.
+Mould growth and health issues: mould, organic fumes or bacteria play a significant role in a variety of health issues.
+Damp surfaces with inadequate air change rates provide the breeding grounds for mould spore to develop and grow.

-Plumbing leak, vent leak, stucco and window leak are often cause of mold and structure failure in Condo and Commercial building, leading to expensive repairs.
+Plumbing leaks, vent leaks, stucco and window leak are often cause by mould and structure failure in Condo and Commercial buildings, leading to expensive repairs.